 My research, teaching and outreach interests all revolve around the management of insect populations.
 My program has two complementary foci the management of pest insect populations and the management of endangered or declining insect populations.
 I am very interested in the processes that make some insect species so numerous that they become pests while others decline so quickly that they become rare or even extinct.
 My goal is to educate my peers, my students, and the general public on the importance of insect biodiversity and conservation.

 My program has two complementary foci the management of pest insect populations and the management of endangered or declining insect populations.
-My program in pest management focuses on the ecological impacts of transgenic crops for insect control.
-Since I specialize in field crops, I have narrowed that focus further to Bt-corn including both Btk (for lepidopteran pests) and Btt (for coleopteran pests).
+My program in pest management focuses on the ecological impacts of transgenic crops.
 Ecological impacts can include both impacts on the target pest population (eg resistance) and impacts on nontarget organisms (eg monarchs - including via the decline of their milkweed host plants - and beneficial beetles).
-My research with Bt-corn focuses on evaluating these problems and identifying potential solutions often in collaboration with weed ecologists who examine the impact of herbicide tolerant crops.
+My research focuses on evaluating these problems and identifying potential solutions often in collaboration with weed ecologists who examine the impact of herbicide tolerant crops.
 One group of beneficial beetles that may be impacted by Btt corn is the coccinellidae or lady beetles.
 This group includes many predators that are vital for the suppression of pest populations.
 Unfortunately, many of the most common lady beetles native to the United States are in precipitous decline.
 My research in insect conservation biology focuses on the assessment of the current status of both native and exotic lady beetles and the determination of the impact of recent trends in the composition of lady beetle species (e.g. a higher proportion of exotic species and individuals) on the ability of this group to suppress pest populations.
 Working together with collaborators here at Cornell, regionally with a multi-state biological control group, nationally through the Lost Ladybug Project, and internationally through the IUCN Ladybird Specialist Group, I am seeking to understand the causes of butterfly and beetle decline and to conserve both groups of isnects.

 Outreach and Extension Focus